This document was added 28/03/2017.

-The coding index has been updated to reflect the changes made to the classification during the 2016 review.
-It is available in the Australian Standard Classification of Religious Groups (ASCRG) data cube (accessible from the 'Downloads' tab).
+The ASCRG coding index has been updated to reflect the changes made to the classification during the 2016 review.
+It may be requested by contacting firstname.lastname@example.org.

 In developing the coding index a number of rules were followed in assigning index entries the correct classification code.
 It is recommended that these rules be adhered to when coding any response that does not appear in the coding index provided.
 Decisions were made in regard to index entries on the basis of appropriate research and examination of pertinent reference material.

 - Responses which relate directly to a religious group category are coded to that religious group.
 Such instances include responses which are an exact match with the religious group category title, responses which are an exact match with the religious group category title except in terms of alternative spelling, the use of abbreviations, and responses which match the title in terms of the fundamental or basic words of the title and differ only in terms of qualifying or extraneous words.

 - Responses which relate directly to a religious group because they describe an entity which is one of a group of religions comprising the religious group, or a subset of the religious group (denomination, administrative or organisational grouping) are coded directly to that religious group.

 - Responses which cannot be identified as relating to a separately identified religious group in the classification are assigned a residual category code, or a supplementary code.